sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP-concepts.md

 title: What I learnt about Object Oriented (OO) programming in Java?
 ---

-Three concepts central to OO are encapsulation, inheritance and polymorphism.
+Three concepts central to OOP are encapsulation, inheritance and polymorphism.
 When I was beginner to OO, I thought I would use all these equally while coding.
 However, I used encapsulation and polymorphism more often than inheritance.

 **Encapsulation:**